 If you want to hire an Athletic Trainer, having well-prepared Athletic Trainer Interview Questions is essential for finding a suitable applicant.

-An Athletic Trainer is a certified healthcare professional who specializes in the prevention, diagnosis, treatment, and rehabilitation of sports and exercise-related injuries.
+An Athletic Trainer is a certified healthcare professional specializing in preventing, diagnosing, treating, and rehabilitating sports and exercise-related injuries.

-Athletic Trainers work in a variety of settings, including high schools, colleges and universities, professional sports teams, sports medicine clinics, and corporate wellness programs.
+Athletic Trainers work in various settings, including high schools, colleges and universities, professional sports teams, sports medicine clinics, and corporate wellness programs.

 Athletic Trainers often have a Bachelor’s Degree and must be certified by the National Athletic Trainers Association Board of Certification (NATABOC).